afantasia-me/afantasia-me.github.io/_posts/2025-01-08-strong-comonoidal-functor.md

 In long?

 Well, in category theory, the concept of a functor has many extensions, including the notion of "strong" functors that interact with certain structures like monads (and, here, comonads).
-This question isn't about the comonad functor or comonoidal functor, the dual of a monoidal functor, but rather a monoidal functor over comonads.
+This question isn't about the comonad functor or the comonoidal functor, the dual of a monoidal functor, despite the title, but rather a monoidal functor over comonads.

 To define a functor that is "strong" (monoidal) with respect to a comonad, we need to establish a few components.